Tuesday, 1 May 2018

 For delicacy indeed I love, [and know ye] this thing also:

-Beauty, yes, and splendour very soon th’ love for the sun did earn me.
+Beauty, yes, and splendour my great love for the bright sun hath earnt me.

 …………